 Faster global routing algorithm.
-The original NCSU global router code used Dikstra's algorithm to determine the shortest path between pins.
-Because of the assumption that all channels are square and equal sized, it was possible to greatly increase the speed of determining the shortest path.
+The original NCSU global router code used assumption that all channels are square and equal sized, it was possible to greatly increase the speed of determining the shortest path.
 The new algorithm is a modified Lee's algorithm (kind of a cross between Dikstra's and Lee's).